LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/animations.md

 ## How to create an animation

-You can animate your models normally, like you would do with normal Blockbench models.\
+You can animate your models normally, like you would with normal Blockbench models.\
 You can find a lot of tutorials on YouTube.

 {% embed url="https://www.youtube.com/results?search_query=blockbench+animation+tutorial" %}